This document is licensed under a Creative Commons Attribution 3.0 License.

 replaced by the contents of the file located at the location pointed to by the

-attribute.
+href attribute.
 The default

-URI is by default resolved against
+for loading the file.
+The href URI is by default resolved against

 the base URI of the xprocspec test document.
 However, if you provide the

-attribute with a value of temp-dir
+base-uri attribute with a value of temp-dir, then

-URI will be resolved against the temporary directory used
+the href URI will be resolved against the temporary directory used

 for the test instead.

-replaced with a directory listing of the directory pointed to by the href
+replaced with a directory listing of the directory pointed to by the href attribute.
+The

-URI is by default resolved against the base URI of the
+href URI is by default resolved against the base URI of the

 xprocspec test document.
 However, if you provide the base-uri

-attribute with a value of temp-dir
+attribute with a value of temp-dir, then the href URI

 will be resolved against the temporary directory used for the test instead.

-If the type
+If the type attribute is

-, then the
+zip, then the

-element will be
+document element will be

 replaced with a listing of the ZIP file pointed to by the